"CHAIN OF CHECKS" AWARDS $40,000 IN GRANTS ON THEIR 40TH ANNIVERSARY!

-The Chain of Checks charitable fund sponsored by the Community Foundation of the Northern Shenandoah Valley is proud to announce that $25,000 in grants have been awarded to six local non-profits.
-With the theme of the campaign being ‘shelter’, grants were awarded to:
+The Chain of Checks charitable fund sponsored by the Community Foundation of the Northern Shenandoah Valley is proud to announce that $40,000 in grants have been awarded to eight local non-profits. $8,000 grants were awarded to:

-• Chain of Checks corporate sponsors, Bill and Lois Reynolds, and White House Foods (the Gum family)
+• Chain of Checks corporate sponsors, Bill & Lois Reynolds, White House Foods (the Gum family) and Bank of Clarke (Stephens City Branch)

-• Christmas movie fundraisers hosted by Alamo Drafthouse Cinema and Nerangis Management Corp.
+• Christmas movie fundraisers hosted by Alamo Drafthouse Cinema & the Nerangis family

-• Canisters (change boxes to change lives) at various businesses including 16 Handy Mart/Dunkin’ Donuts locations and Solenberger’s Hardware
+• Canisters (change boxes to change lives) at 24 businesses including 14 Handy Mart/Dunkin’ Donuts locations, Solenberger’s Hardware, and Rotz Pharmacy

-• Clarke County Community Band’s Berryville Christmas concert
+• Clarke County Community Band’s Berryville and Winchester Christmas concerts

 • Beautiful on-line and mailed-in donations from individuals and businesses.

-For more information contact Rebekah DesMarais, Executive Director of the Community Foundation (email: director@CFNSV.org) and the Chain of Checks website, www.chainofchecks.com
+For more information contact Nancy Croft Baker, Executive Director of the Community Foundation (email: director@CFNSV.org) and the Chain of Checks website, www.chainofchecks.com

 About Chain of Checks